zhudongmei123/EvaHan/README.md

 system-generated text with the gold standard.
 Next, OCR will be evaluated: accuracy, recall, and F1 score will be calculated.
 BLEU ROUGE-1, ROUGE-2, and ROUGE-L will also be evaluated, bringing the competition\'s evaluation to multiple metrics.
+This evaluation adds layout analysis metrics: mAP and IoU.
+T he team's final ranking will be based on the overall score.
 The final ranking of teams will be based on the combined scores.

 Table 2.
 Example of scorers' output